Example configuration.yaml entry sensor: - platform: filter name: "filtered realistic humidity" entity_id: sensor.realistic_humidity filters: - filter: outlier window_size: 4 radius: 4.0 - filter: lowpass time_constant: 10 precision: 2 - platform: filter name: "filtered realistic temperature" entity

 outlier) is a basic Band-pass filter, as it cuts out any value outside a specific range.

 The included Outlier filter will discard any value beyond a band centered on the median of the previous values, replacing it with the median value of the previous values.
-If inside the band, the
+If inside the band, the current state is returned.

 distance = abs(state - median(previous_states)) if distance > radius: median(previous_states) else: state